Skip to main content

 What a $100,000 Salary Means in Ohio

 At $100,000 per year, the total employer cost in Ohio is $108,789 — a 1.09x multiplier.
-That means for every dollar of base salary, the employer pays an additional $0.09 in mandatory payroll taxes.
+That means for every dollar of base salary, the employer pays an additional $0.09 in mandatory payroll taxes on top of base compensation.

 These figures cover mandatory employer taxes only.
 Total compensation cost will also include health insurance ($7,000–$17,000/year typical), retirement contributions, and overhead costs (~10% of salary for workspace, equipment, software).